 - Openness and capacity for learning

 - Trustworthiness

 - Resilience

 - Interpersonal acumen

-- Self- awareness
+- · Self- awareness

 - Drive to excel

-During this recruitment process, applicants will be assessed against both the Domains of Practice and the Department's Leadership Attributes, which are explained in more detail in pages 4 to 6 of this document.
+During this recruitment process, applicants will be assessed against the Domains of Practice and the Department's Leadership Attributes will be validated in stages 1 and 2 and assessed in stage 3.
+This is explained in more detail in pages 4 to 6 of this document.
 These will be assessed in relation to the business needs and context of the school.

-The Selection Panel will assess the personal attributes (above) using information provided by nominated referees.
+The Selection Panel will validate the personal attributes (above) in stages 1 and 2 using information provided by nominated referees.